How to Use a Net-Net Screener to Find Undervalued Stocks

 Qualitative Criteria

-Beyond numbers, consider management quality, brand reputation, and competitive advantages.
+Consider management quality, brand reputation, and competitive advantages.

 Reviewing the Screened List